Do the receptive fields in the primary visual cortex span a variability over the degree of elongation of the receptive fields?: Theoretical background

 and with joint spatio-temporal receptive fields of the simple cells according to (Lindeberg \citeyear{Lin21-Heliyon} Equation~(25); see Figures~10-11 in that reference for illustrations)

-where \begin{itemize} \item $\varphi$ is the preferred orientation of the receptive field, \item $\sigma_{\varphi}$ is the amount of spatial smoothing, \item $\partial_{\varphi}^m = (\cos \varphi \, \partial_{x_1} + \sin \varphi \, \partial_{x_2})^m$ is an $m$:th-order directional derivative operator, in the direction $\varphi$, \item $\Sigma_{\varphi}$ is a symmetric positive definite covariance matrix, with one of its eigenvectors in the direction of $\varphi$, \item $g(x;\; \Sigma_{\varphi})$ is a 2-D affine Gaussian kernel with its shape determined by the covariance matrix $\Sigma_{\varphi}$
+where \begin{itemize} \item $\varphi \in [-\pi, \pi]$ is the preferred orientation of the receptive field, \item $\sigma_{\varphi} \in \bbbr_+$ is the amount of spatial smoothing, \item $\partial_{\varphi}^m = (\cos \varphi \, \partial_{x_1} + \sin \varphi \, \partial_{x_2})^m$ is an $m$:th-order directional derivative operator, in the direction $\varphi$, \item $\Sigma_{\varphi}$ is a $2 \times 2$ symmetric positive definite covariance matrix, with one of its eigenvectors in the direction of $\varphi$, \item $g(x;\; \Sigma_{\varphi})$ is a 2-D affine Gaussian kernel with its shape determined by the covariance matrix $\Sigma_{\varphi}$

-for $x = (x_1, x_2)^T$, \item $\sigma_t$ is the amount of temporal smoothing, \item $v = (v_1, v_2)^T$ is a local motion vector, in the direction $\varphi$ of the spatial orientation of the receptive field, \item $\partial_{\bar t}^n = (\partial_t + v_1 \, \partial_{x_1} + v_2 \, \partial_{x_2})^n$ is an $n$:th-order velocity-adapted temporal derivative operator, \item $h(t;\; \sigma_t)$ is a temporal Gaussian kernel with standard deviation $\sigma_t$. \end{itemize} This model builds upon the regular Gaussian derivative model for purely spatial receptive fields proposed by Koenderink and van Doorn (\citeyear{Koe84,KoeDoo87-BC,KoeDoo92-PAMI}) and previously used for modelling biological fields by Young and his co-workers \citeyear{You87-SV,YouLesMey01-SV,YouLes01-SV}, however, here also generalized to affine covariance according to Lindeberg (\citeyear{Lin13-BICY,Lin21-Heliyon}).
+for $x = (x_1, x_2)^T \in \bbbr^2$, \item $\sigma_t \in \bbbr_+$ is the amount of temporal smoothing, \item $v = (v_1, v_2)^T \in \bbbr^2$ is a local motion vector, in the direction $\varphi$ of the spatial orientation of the receptive field, \item $\partial_{\bar t}^n = (\partial_t + v_1 \, \partial_{x_1} + v_2 \, \partial_{x_2})^n$ is an $n$:th-order velocity-adapted temporal derivative operator, and \item $h(t;\; \sigma_t)$ is a temporal Gaussian kernel with standard deviation $\sigma_t$ over time $t \in \bbbr$. \end{itemize} This model builds upon the regular Gaussian derivative model for purely spatial receptive fields proposed by Koenderink and van Doorn (\citeyear{Koe84,KoeDoo87-BC,KoeDoo92-PAMI}) and previously used for modelling biological fields by Young and his co-workers (\citeyear{You87-SV,YouLesMey01-SV,YouLes01-SV}).
+Here, that regular Gaussian derivative model is additionally generalized to affine covariance, according to Lindeberg (\citeyear{Lin13-BICY,Lin21-Heliyon}).

-\subsection{Idealized models for complex cells}
+\subsubsection{Idealized models for complex cells}